 How It Works

 The Player Menu is the default mechanism by which users access your WalkMe items.
 Use the Customize Player tab to change the default appearance, style, and behavior of the widget.
 Before loading on your site, WalkMe will check all customization options and display accordingly.
-Read more about how the player will appear to you users in the Publishing article.
+Read more about how the player will appear to your users in the Publishing article.

 In the Main window of the Customize Player tab, find the following features: